Introduction

 Routine Cleaning

-Consider flushing the drain with hot water weekly to help dissolve soap scum and oils.
+Make it a habit to remove hair and debris from the drain cover regularly.
+Flushing the drain with hot water weekly can also help dissolve soap scum and oils.

 Use a Drain Cover